-Vision:

-Tipton Academy will develop socially responsible citizens empowered to meet the challenges of a rapidly changing global society, and whom curiosity, creativity, critical thinking and the ability to effectively communicate and collaborate characterize.
+Vision: Tipton Academy will develop socially responsible citizens empowered to meet the challenges of a rapidly changing global society, and whose curiosity, creativity, critical thinking and the ability to effectively communicate and collaborate characterize.
 Tipton will develop lifelong learners by celebrating diversity, and empowering children to become respectful citizens.
 All children will become part of a strong academic excellence program by challenging their educational boundaries, building character, discipline and a passion for learning.
-Tipton Academy will prepare students for the 21st century by promoting excellence in academics, the arts and character development.
+Tipton Academy will prepare students for the 21st century by promoting the development of leadership in all students to become leaders of self, as well as leaders of others.

-Mission:

-Tipton Academy, in partnership with students, staff, parents and community members will challenge all students to realize their full potential by providing them with the highest quality educational program and cultural experience.
+Mission: Tipton Academy, in partnership with students, staff, parents and community members will challenge all students to realize their full potential becoming leaders of self and others by providing them with the highest quality educational program through individualized academic achievement, high moral standards, and strong family and community engagement.